yeminlan/POGO-DB/README.md

 (iv) pairwise identity of the 16S ribosomal RNA genes;
 (v) pairwise identity of an additional 73 marker genes present in >90% prokaryotes.

+# Current Version
+The current release of POGO-DB is based on genomes of 2,013 bacteria strains from the NCBI database (as of available in July, 2012).
+Update is in progress to incorporate 910 more bacteria strains (as of available in February, 2015).

+# Credits
+The manuscript has been published on Nucleic Acids Research (http://nar.oxfordjournals.org/content/early/2013/11/05/nar.gkt1094)by:
+Yemin Lan
+J. Calvin Morrison
+Ruth Hershberg
+Gail L. Rosen2